Telemedicine for all, it's coming tomorrow...

 Another question arises with the expected widespread use of telemedicine.
 In the event of a patient problem linked to an IT fault, who is responsible: healthcare professionals, software publishers?
 How far can publishers be held liable if their software breaks down or doesn't work as expected?
 In 2011, the patient's death blamed on software error.
 The publishers' representative, Les entreprises des systèmes d'information sanitaires et sociaux (LESIS), had questioned training and best practices in the use of this software.
 However, in 2014, this accident led to the HAS certifying prescription assistance software.

-For the implementation of telemedicine, here again, a best practice guide exists.
+When it comes to implementing telemedicine, once again, a best practice guide exists.
 Far from presenting an idyllic vision, he gives a glimpse of the obstacle course that such a project represents.
-He stresses the importance of human resources for maintenance and technical assistance, as well as for coordination between professionals.
+He stresses the importance of taking into account human resources for maintenance and technical assistance, as well as coordination between professionals.
 For the biggest mistake is to imagine that technology alone, by automating data processing, will meet all these needs.

 In his plan to combat medical deserts, the Prime Minister cited the example of remote mole diagnosis, or teledermatology.
 To make this possible, we still need to design reliable software, set up "warehouses" to store photos of patients' moles, define a technical-medical protocol based on clinical studies - for example, defining the minimum resolution for the photo to be usable - and coordinate professionals capable of making the diagnosis.